UniMath/agda-unimath/src/foundation/commuting-squares-of-homotopies.lagda.md

      (left ∙h bottom ~ top ∙h right) ≃ (left ∙h bottom ~ (top ∙h p⁻¹) ∙h (p ∙h right)).
    ```

-These operations are useful in proofs involving path algebra, because taking
+These operations are useful in proofs involving homotopy algebra, because taking
-`equiv-right-whisker-concat-coherence-square-identicications` as an example, it
+`equiv-right-whisker-concat-coherence-square-homotopies` as an example, it
 provides us with two maps: the forward direction states
 `(p ∙h r ~ q ∙h s) → (p ∙h (r ∙h t)) ~ q ∙h (s ∙h t))`, which allows one to
 append a homotopy without needing to reassociate on the right, and the backwards